Are you ready to find affordable permanent life insurance? Guaranteed Universal Life (GUL) insurance might be your answer.

 Whole life insurance offers guaranteed cash values, premiums, and death benefits.
 It can also generate annual dividends, making it a solid choice for wealth building.

-Meanwhile, GUL insurance offers lifelong coverage with a guaranteed death benefit, though the cash value component is usually minimal.
+On the other hand, GUL insurance also offers lifelong coverage, but the cash value is usually minimal.

-This makes GUL policies ideal for those looking at creating a tax-free inheritance for their spouse or children.
+This makes GUL policies ideal for those seeking to create a tax-free inheritance for their spouse or children.

 Please refer to the chart below to compare the dramatic cost difference between universal and whole-life insurance for males.